MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingarchive-sizequotawarning-vb.md

-﻿---
+---
-Description: 'The SizeQuotaWarning property is a Boolean value that indicates whether the fax service issues a warning in the event log when the size of the inbound archive exceeds the limit defined by the HighQuotaWaterMark property.' ms.assetid: '5329c340-0e8c-478d-845b-7a8b748edc17'
+Description: The SizeQuotaWarning property is a Boolean value that indicates whether the fax service issues a warning in the event log when the size of the inbound archive exceeds the limit defined by the HighQuotaWaterMark property. ms.assetid: 5329c340-0e8c-478d-845b-7a8b748edc17
-title: 'FaxIncomingArchive.SizeQuotaWarning property'
+title: FaxIncomingArchive.SizeQuotaWarning property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingArchive.SizeQuotaWarning property